jifalops/app-starter/README.md

 * app-layout: the drawer does not show, probably because it depends on behaviors, which still use the old style Polymer 1.x paradigm https://www.polymer-project.org/2.0/docs/about_20#behaviors
+* google-map: Has styles outside of template and fills the paper-material